 What stopped me in my tracks, when I saw the Crevalle 24 Bay sitting in the convention center at the ICAST fishing tackle show?
-Mostly, the fact that I didn’t see it—while slurping down a dose of coffee as I weaved through the crowd, I managed to bob left when I should have weaved right, and planted my forehead on its rubrail.
+Mostly, the fact that I didn’t see it—while slurping down a dose of coffee as I weaved through the crowd, I managed to bob left when I should have weaved right, and planted my forehead on the boat's rubrail.
 What’s more interesting, however, is that once my attention was a bit more focused, the Crevalle held it.
 The sharp flared bow, two-tone colored hullside, and curvaceous T-top pipework work together to give the boat the striking—and aggressive—look of an apex predator.

 Then I remembered that a local dealer who advertises with FishTalk carries the brand, which meant I should at least take some time to check it out, right?
 And that moment of hesitation was enough to pick up on some seriously fishy details.
 The leaning post rocket launchers, for example, are staggered at two different levels so that reels don’t bang into each other.
 There are rodracks in the forward stowage compartments, turning them into locking rodboxes.
 And there’s a grand total of three livewells in this little fishing machine.